magenta-aps/OpenDESK/documentation/README.md

 ```
 $ git config credential.username yourusername
 ```
-Read more info on working with git in the workflow guide below.
+Read more info on working with git in the workflow guide below and check the [git cheat sheet.](/documentation/git-cheat-sheet.md)

 ## How to update the staging environment